- Home

 Some of the most inspirational and driven people in the world credit reading for giving them purpose.
 So if you’re feeling like your life lacks meaning, something as simple as picking up a book can make a difference and help you identify what matters in your life.

-If you want some reading inspiration, we hope something might catch your eye in our articles; 27 must-read books and 15 inspiring self-development books.
-You might also want to join one of the various book clubs over on Rest Less Events.
+If you want some reading inspiration, we hope something might catch your eye in our articles: 27 must-read books and 15 inspiring self-development books.
+You might also like to join one of the book clubs over on Rest Less Events.

 2. Fight for something